 Gilroy Gardens isn't as well known as some of the major theme park names in Northern California.
 But it is definitely my favorite for families with young kids (see my full Gilroy Gardens guide).

-The following weekend, the park transitions to its traditional Halloween "The Great Big Boo" event.
-Gilroy Gardens lights up the park with seasonal decorations and lights.
+Then Gilroy Gardens always has a Halloween event as well.
+Known as "The Great Big Boo," it features plenty of not-too-scary fun for families visiting in late September and October.
+The park is decked out in seasonal decorations and lights.
 Kids can trick or treat on "The Boo Trail," watch a live musical show with characters, ride "The Boo Train," or see a lounge singer, a storytelling scarecrow, or a mad scientist on "Boo Alley."
 Costumes are welcome, speciality treats abound, and there's even beer and wine for the grown-ups.

-This year, the Great Big Boo takes place from September 27 through October 27, 2024 on Friday nights, Saturdays, and Sundays (with the exception of October 5).
+This year, the Great Big Boo takes place from September 26 through November 2, 2025 on Friday nights, Saturdays, and Sundays (with the exception of October 11).

 G&M Farms Corn Maze and Pumpkin Patch (Livermore)

 What kid hasn't wanted to get lost in a giant life size maze of corn?
-Sheer awesomeness abounds every day in October out in Livermore at G&M Farms.
+Sheer awesomeness abounds in October out in Livermore at G&M Farms.
 There, a field of corn is turned into a work of art that is also a maze that families can explore together.
 In past years the maze themes have included Peanuts, emojis, Charlotte's Web, and Lady Liberty.

 There's also a pumpkin patch that has a hay bale maze perfect for toddlers as well as a cow train and many more offerings.